myrovh/dotfiles/readme.md

   - piwigo
   - pydio
   - pyload
-  - syncthing
-  - booksonic
 - fix screen off and suspend timer on sway (probably need to swtich back to swaylock)
 - use variables to set screen and lock timeouts so that desktop and laptop can have different times
 - setup keybinds for screenshots and video recording wayland tools
 - megasync needs sway rules set so its always in floating mode
-- set startup applications: keepassxc, insync, mega, spideroak
+- set startup applications: keepassxc, insync, mega

 ## Initial Setup